Ahwatukee, Arizona Before and After Pool Claning Pictures | Green Pool

 Yellow Algae: Yellow algae clings to the walls of your pool where sunlight doesn’t often reach.
 This is a very stubborn form of algae and if not handled promptly, you may spend your entire pool season trying to get rid of it.
 It is resistant to standard chlorine levels so, acting quickly to eradicate it is a must.

-Black Algae: Black algae is also a tough type of algae form to encounter.
+Black Algae: Black algae is another tough type of algae form to encounter.
 It appears as small black or blue/green spots with roots anchored in tile grout and plaster.
 It has several protective layers that keep out sanitizing chemicals and if the roots are removed, a new bloom will occur in the same exact spot.
 It is said that a common way for this form of algae to make it into a pool is via a swimsuit that has recently been in ocean water.
 Make sure you wash your suit between swims.

 Pink Algae: Really a bacteria, pink algae shows up in crevices and corners.
 It is slow spreading and rarely will you see a bloom take over a pool.